MartinBruun/P6/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature Request
 about: Suggest an idea for this project
-title: '0: [FEATURE]'
+title: '(app/box/web/int) FEATURE'
-labels: '0: Suggestion, Feature, Need documentation, Need grooming'
+labels: '0: Suggestion, Need grooming, Feature'
-assignees: MartinBruun

 ---

 **Who wants it?**